OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Background

 \subsection{Orbital Edge Devices}

-With advances in edge computing, devices like Raspberry Pis and Nvidia Jetsons now serve as computational units on recently launched satellites~\cite{ltdraspberry,2020lockheed}.
-These devices can host edge models like YOLO~\cite{ultralytics} for lightweight inference.
-Recent research has explored utilizing these orbital edge devices for Earth observation analytics.
-For example, to better utilize the downlink channel, Kodan~\cite{denby2023kodan} uses its OEC unit for in-orbit data filtering, preventing low-value data like cloud-obscured images from being downloaded, and helping conserve downlink bandwidth for Earth observation tasks.
+Advances in edge computing have enabled devices like Raspberry Pis and NVIDIA Jetsons to serve as on-board computing units on recent satellites~\cite{ltdraspberry,2020lockheed}.
+Recent research has proposed using these devices to host various analytics models for on-board Earth observation analytics.
+For example, Kodan~\cite{denby2023kodan} performs data filtering in orbit to save downlink bandwidth by downloading only high-value data such as cloud-free images.

+Serval~\cite{tao2024known} divides the Earth observation analytics workload between in-orbit and ground execution based on the type of query (whether it is static or dynamic).
+Earth+~\cite{du2025earth} performs in-orbit data compression based on the difference between historical and new sensing data.
+DeepSpace~\cite{sun2025deepspace} compresses images on the satellite and uses super-resolution to recover downloaded low-resolution images.

+However, most existing work uses OEC mainly for data preprocessing and still runs complex analytics on the ground, which leads to substantial end-to-end delays.